-- to motivate our executive officers to achieve strong financial performance, particularly increased revenue, profitability, free cash flow and shareholder value: - to attract and retain executive officers who we believe have the experience, temperament, talents and convictions to contribute significantly to our future success; and - · to align the interests of our executive officers with the interests of our shareholders.
+- to motivate our executive officers to achieve strong financial performance, particularly increased revenue, profitability, free cash flow, cost containment and shareholder value; - to attract and retain executive officers who we believe have the experience, temperament, talents and convictions to contribute significantly to our future success; and - to align the economic interests of our executive officers with the interests of our shareholders.

 In light of these objectives, we have sought to reward our NEOs for achieving financial performance goals, creating value for our shareholders, and for loyalty and dedication to our company.
-We also seek to reward initiative, innovation and creation of new products, technologies, business methods and applications, since we believe our future success depends, in part, on our ability to continue to expand our revenue, product and market opportunities.
+We are working to implement a new culture that focuses on profit before tax, along with revenue growth, and our fiscal 2014 compensation program is designed to incentivize and reward short-term and long-term decisions that benefit earnings and increase shareholder value.

-At the beginning of fiscal 2012, our compensation committee, with the concurrence and support of our chief executive officer, took the following actions with respect to the compensation of our NEOs and other executive officers:
+At the beginning of fiscal 2013, our compensation committee, with the concurrence and support of our former chief executive officer, took the following actions with respect to the compensation of our NEOs and other executive officers: